Sumaja-Bandreddi/Longitudinal-Semi-Continuous-Data-Analysis/README.md

 print(hurdle_results)
 ```

 The hurdle model separates the probability of being above the censoring limit from the positive outcome distribution.
-In this simulation setting, the data are generated from a Tobit model, so this fit is intentionally cross-model.
+A probit link is used for the hurdle component because the Tobit model can be viewed as a special case of the hurdle model under a probit link, where both the binary and continuous components arise from the same latent normal process

 ### Running the Provided Simulation Scripts